 Gaurab Basu, MD, MPH, Vonessa Phillips Costa, and Priyank Jain, MD have contributed a valuable commentary to the American Medical Association’s Journal of Ethics regarding the use of medical interpreters.

 In it, they present a case in which a medical student encounters an LEP patient on a rotation with resident physicians.
 The student speaks the patient’s preferred language and intervenes, explaining to the uncomfortable patient that she is part of a teaching session, and is then scolded by the resident physicians for conversing with the patient in a language they cannot understand.
-The student worries that this may have a negative affect on the outcome of his matching in his specialty to continue his education.
+The student worries that this may have a negative affect on the outcome of her matching in her specialty to continue her education.

 In the commentary, Drs.
 Basu Costa, and Jain use a rights-based framework “to explore the legal and ethical responsibilities that health care professionals have to their patients with limited English proficiency (LEP)” and then use the NCIHC’s national standards as the basis of their argument that in this case, the medical student was put in a difficult situation that resulted in his acting as ad hoc interpreter, which the physicians deem inappropriate.
 They also argue that “good informed consent is impossible without the use of a qualified medical interpreter.”